ljagiello/anthropic-error-proxy/README.md

 - `--install-ca`: Show CA installation instructions

 Note: Both `--ca-cert` and `--ca-key` must be provided together if using existing CA files.

+### If You Need Full TLS MITM

+For actual HTTPS decryption and HTTP-level error injection, you would need:
+1. A proxy that supports TLS MITM at the connection level (not chunk level)
+2. Installation of the CA certificate in client trust stores
+3. Modified plugin architecture that provides decrypted traffic to plugins

+The current implementation focuses on **connection-level error injection** which is useful for testing:
+- Network resilience
+- Connection failure handling
+- Timeout scenarios
+- TLS handshake failures

 ## Error Response Examples